ZoneMinder/zmeventnotification/docs/guides/principles.rst

 * ``fid=BESTMATCH`` - this will replace the frameID with whichever frame objects were detected
 * ``fid=objdetect``

+Whatever value is finally used for ``<FID>`` is what we call the "anchor" frame.

 .. note::

    Animations are a new concept and requires ZM 1.35+.
 Animations can be created around the time of alarm and sent to you as a live notification, so you see moving frames in your push message.
 You can create animations as MP4 or GIF files (or both).
-MP4 is more space efficient and animates approximately +-5 seconds around the frame with objects.
-GIF animation takes more space and animates approximately +-2 seconds around the frame with objects.
+MP4 is more space efficient and animates approximately +-5 seconds around the anchor frame.
+GIF animation takes more space and animates approximately +-2 seconds around the anchor frame.

+* ``fid=objdetect``

   - in ZM 1.34 and below this will extract the frame that has objects with borders around them (static image)
   - in ZM 1.35+ if you have opted to create a GIF animation, this will return the GIF animation of the event or the frame with borders around the objects (static image)

 * ``fid=objdetect_gif``

   - only ZM 1.35+.
 Returns the GIF animation for the alarmed event if it exists

 * ``fid=objdetect_mp4``

   - only ZM 1.35+.
 Returns the MP4 animation for the alarmed event if it exists

 How Machine Learning works